morsznetik/pyPlayer/README.md

 - [ ] Fix all known issues
 - [ ] Support for user-defined FFMPEG video filters
 - [ ] Make a character space fill-to-color algorithm to theoretically allow up to 90 times more colors

+[^1]: Coming in 0.2.0-beta*, from that point pyright will be required and set on strict.

+[^2]: This is in theory possible, but would require a significant re-write of how the text rendering pipeline handles low brightness pixels.
+Maybe just setting the background to a pure black would work?

+[^3]: Possible only due to the fact you can disable the GIL in 3.13.

+[^4] Haven't decided if doing it in chunks on singular images or process a couple images ahead of time.
+Doing it in chunks would be more beneficial as a package, but it would lead to dramatically less friendly DX.
+Pipelining would have more latency with dynamic settings like the terminal size because they are rendered slightly ahead of time, and use more ram, I guess we could always throw out the rendered frames when the size changes.
+The buffer size could also be dynamic which would benefit lower-end devices.
+Batching is obvously the better option in terms of actual performance and latency per frame, but I'm not sure if it would benefit the CLI as a whole.
+As a comparison - Cinebench R23 uses batching while Cinebench R24 switched to pipelining, which is interesing.